Connect theory to your professional practice.

 Duration: 8 weeks

 PHT 816 Capstone Practicum is the transitional Doctor of Physical Therapy program’s capstone course, which you will tailor to your individual needs and professional interests.
-The type of doctoral project the student carries out can fall into one of five areas: case reports, community health projects, professional in-service, teaching, or preparation for a clinical specialty.
-For some projects, the primary information and activity will be the creation of a clinical or administrative case-report presentation.
-For others, the activity and outcomes will focus on the creation of an educational in-service or teaching-learning discovery.
+The type of doctoral project the student carries out can fall into one of four areas: community health projects, professional in-service, education-teaching, or preparation for a clinical specialty.
+For some projects, the activity and outcomes will focus on the creation of an educational in-service or teaching-learning discovery.
 Another potential area is the identification of a public health issue related to a community need, and the generation of a program or mechanism for addressing that issue.
 Finally, students who are interested in obtaining their advanced certification in one of many approved sections have the option to prepare for the specialty examination.
 The expectation for many of these projects is its eventual publication and/or presentation in a professional forum.

-Depending upon which capstone project option you choose — community health, case report writing, professional in-service, teaching or preparation for clinical specialty — the end product may be a formal presentation to your peers and faculty with additional handouts that reflect:
+Depending upon which capstone project option you choose — community health, professional in-service, education-teaching or preparation for clinical specialty — the end product may be a formal presentation to your peers and faculty with additional handouts that reflect:

 - an insightful and well-summarized synopsis of your research or service activity,